Table of Contents

 Putting It All Together: Your New Go-To Seasoning System

-The 3-2-1 spice method eliminates guesswork from seasoning by giving you a reliable ratio that works for any cuisine.
+The 3-2-1 spice method eliminates guesswork from seasoning by giving you a reliable ratio that works for most savory applications.
 Start with the basic ratio using spices you already have, then experiment with different combinations as you become comfortable.
-Remember to store spices properly, apply them at the right cooking stage, and adjust for personal taste preferences.
-With this simple framework, you'll consistently create flavorful dishes that impress family and friends—no more bland meals or complicated recipes.
+Remember to store spices properly (per NCHFP guidelines), apply them at the right cooking stage, and adjust for personal taste preferences and dish-specific requirements.
+With this evidence-based framework, you'll consistently create flavorful dishes that impress family and friends—no more bland meals or complicated recipes.
 Try one of the suggested blends this week and notice the difference professional-level seasoning makes in your everyday cooking.